Jakiboy/Ratr/README.md

 ---

 > [!CAUTION]
-> The file '[**decode.exe**](https://github.com/Jakiboy/Ratr/raw/refs/heads/main/bin/decode.exe)' has been flagged as a potential threat by your antivirus software.
-This is a false positive, and the file is safe to use.
+> Decoders have been flagged as a potential threat by your antivirus software.
+This is a false positive, and the files are safe to use.
+You can build them from the source.